flamyKid/pulling/README.md

 ## Creation idea
 Before appearing as you see it, my code and idea have gone through many stages.
 But it all started when I was quarantined (in 2020) and my homework was sent in a file with the extension .docx.
 And Word hung up on me and didn't want to open the homemade file.
 And I came up with a brilliant idea - to write a parser to pull out my school lesson.
 Then I began to expand my parser and write a web platform for parsing (but there was an unpleasant bug from which I did not put it on hosting).
 And then the code for this site I decided to rewrite for the repository.

-Especially, I don't think anybody else would spend so much time looking for extracting text from other extensions.
-There are no such libraries that really work, for example, on windows.
-Just no! (by now)